-Bitfinex allows traders to trade up to 3.3x leverage for cryptocurrencies like Bitcoin, Ethereum, EOS, Litecoin, Ripple, NEO, Monero and many more.
-The exchange allows margin trading for both short and long positions, meaning you can lend to buy and then sell when prices go north or still lend to sell at current prices if expecting a drop in prices and then buy later when prices go down.
+Bitfinex allows traders to trade at up to 3.3x leverage for cryptocurrencies like Bitcoin, Ethereum, EOS, Litecoin, Ripple, NEO, Monero and many more.
+The exchange facilitates margin trading for both short and long positions, meaning you can lend to buy and then sell when prices go north or still lend to sell at current prices, if you're expecting a drop.
+In other words, almost any sort of action is possible in this case.

-The leverage is offered through the peer-to-peer funding market and there are a suit of order types that a trader can use to take advantage of every situation.
-These orders include One Cancels Other (OCO), Post Only, and Hidden Order, Limit, Market, Stop, Trailing Stop and Fill or Kill.
+Bitfinex's leverage is offered through their peer-to-peer funding market and there are a suit of order types that a trader can use to take advantage of every situation.
+These orders include: One Cancels Other (OCO), Post Only, Hidden Order, Limit Order, Market Order Stop, Trailing Stop and Fill or Kill.

-To leverage, a user can enter an order and borrow desired amounts for a desired duration or open a position and the system will lend at the best available market rates at that time.
-The amount of financing, the terms and interest rates are commercial terms negotiated through the Financing Order Book between Financing Providers and Financing Recipients.
+To leverage, a user can enter an order and borrow the desired amounts for a desired duration or open a position and the system will lend at the best available market rates at that time.
+The amount of financing, the terms, and the applicable interest rates are negotiated through the Financing Order Book between Financing Providers and Financing Recipients on the platform.

-To explain Peer-to-peer lending and how it connects to leveraging feature, the peer-to-peer feature is a feature that allows users to lend out their cryptocurrency and earn interest, and those amounts are lent out to guys interested in trading with leverage at the exchange.
-This feature comes with other sub-features such as auto-renew to allow the renewal of the loan automatically upon expiry.
+The peer-to-peer feature is a feature that allows users to lend out their cryptocurrency and earn interest, and those amounts are then lent out to traders who are interested in trading with leverage on the exchange.
+This feature then comes with other sub-features such as auto-renew to allow the automatic renewal of the loan upon expiry.

 For margin trading fees, Bitfinex charges 15% of the fees generated by active margin funding contracts (collected by Margin Funding Providers).
-The charge is 18% of those fees when opened by a hidden offer.
-That means fees is deducted from those providing funding while those leveraging would be expected to pay normal trading fees as applied elsewhere.
-There is also an up to one full day's interest charged on fund which is borrowed and returned without being used in a margin position.
+This charge rises to 18% of those fees when the contracts are opened by a hidden offer.
+That means fees are deducted from those providing funding, while those leveraging would be expected to pay normal trading fees as applied elsewhere.

 CEX.io offers leverage of up to 10x for ETH and BTC.
-Remember, it is a cryptocurrency trading exchange featuring a variety of orders types, technical analysis instruments and advanced trading tools.
+Remember, it is a cryptocurrency trading exchange featuring a variety of order types, technical analysis instruments and advanced trading tools.

 CEX applies different leverage ratios and fees for different pairs; there is an open fee and rollover fee applicable to each pair.
 Also, each pair qualifying for leverage has different leverage ratios.